teretzdev/arena-vr-pvpve/planning/list_of_npcs.md

 - **Dialogue Tree**: Threats and Spells
 - **Behavior**: Aggressive
 - **Respawn Time**: 15 minutes
+- **VR Interaction Methods**: Voice commands to taunt or initiate combat.
+- **Proximity Reactions**: Summons minions and casts spells when the player enters its range.
 - **Description**: A powerful sorcerer who uses dark magic to attack players and summon minions.
+In VR, the sorcerer's spell effects and voice interactions create an immersive battle experience.

 ---